valentina-maggio/word-guessing-game/README.md

 ## Description

-This is a simple hangman game for two players built in Java.
-The players have 10 attempts each.
-The game ends when one player either wins or looses.
+This is a simple Command Line hangman game for two players built in Java.
+Each player has to guess their own word, and has their own counter of (10) remaining attempts.The player who starts is chosen randomly.
+The game ends as soon as one player either wins or looses.
-The game runs on the Command Line.

 ## Instructions to run the program